Liu-group/liu-group.github.io/_posts/2020-7-7-simulation-basics.md

 ---

 ### Learning objectives
-* Run a simple molecular simulation
+* Run a simple quantum chemistry calculation
 * Understand the different aspects a researcher contribute to a computational project.

 ### Introduction